Full-time MBA programme content and structure

 Work in a group with a corporate client on a detailed business challenge, or do an individual project related to a business or management topic of your choice.

-Portrait of Dan Tope
+Portrait of Vibhav Gupta

 Core modules